Dowell-Lab/srworkshop/projectB/day09/worksheets/02_r_graphing_worksheet.md

 de_sjsa <- #
 ```

-**Second**, make a venn digram like we did above with all analyzed genes.
-Is this a helpful visualization?
-What do you like about it?
-What are the limitations of the venn diagram?
-Can you change the input data to create a more helpful version of this same venn diagram?
+**Second**, make a venn digram like we did above, including genes significantly differentially expressed in each cell line.

+🟡 Is this a helpful visualization?

 ``` r
 # First venn